neo4j-partners/virtual-graph-dbx/best-practices.md

   RETURN acct AS account_id, merchant_count
   ```

   Each half pushes down.
-The transfer half keeps its threshold in Cypher as
+The transfer half keeps its threshold in a second `WITH`, per
-  `WHERE transfer_count >= 100` after the `WITH`.
-The courier query takes about 15s in the
+  [Pattern 3](#pattern-3-put-thresholds-in-a-second-with).
+The courier query takes about
-  demo.
+  4s in the demo.
+Most of that is reading the 24,999 rows of the merchant half.
   Client-side, left-join the two halves on the account.
-Default `merchant_count` to 0
+Default `merchant_count` to 0 for
-  for accounts with no merchant activity, then apply the `merchant_count < 20` check.
+  accounts with no merchant activity, then apply the `merchant_count < 20` check.
 That
   check is the only part that runs client-side.
 It has to follow the join, because
   accounts with zero merchant activity appear only after the default fills in.
 The
   transfer half also confirms the undirected `-[tr:TRANSFERRED_TO]-` pattern translates